Artist Case Study

 I compiled a few of Hiroshi Sugimoto’s photographs that I thought used similar imagery to the types of outcome I wanted to achieve.
 These photographs are from 2 different projects, one where candles were captured directly to create strips of white among a black background while the other used natural occurring light he found within architecture and then blurred them.

 Hiroshi Sugimoto “dissolves the lines between time, memory, and history12” in his photographs.
-The way this is achieved is by blurring the image.
-The large cross is bright white compared to the rest of the image which draws attention instantly and sets the theme of religion.
-Religion has heavy ties to it’s “history”13 which is a common “recurring14” theme in Hiroshi Sugimoto’s work.
-It is also centralised and all the lines of the image lead to its centre, leading the eye and the focus.
-Comparatively, the rest of the image is empty and basic as it is an empty, white, minimalist room.
-The floor is split into isles which is illuminated by the light and makes the path look walkable and inviting setting the religious themes and “isolating the recognizable forms15“.
+This is a common theme among all of his work and particularly this image.
+By taking this photograph out of focus lines have literally been dissolved.
+Additionally the minimalist layout of the church creates a space that could easily be from many points in history or your own memory.
+While minimalism is commonly associated with modern architecture and aesthetics, the protestant church has been white and void of decoration to separate itself from Catholicism.
+Its minimalism was a direct response to the pompous teachings of Catholicism started by Martin Luther in the 1500s.
+The large cross is bright white compared to the rest of the image which draws attention instantly and introduces the theme of religion.
+Religion, especially old religions such as Christianity, is heavily associated with its past and ties throughout history – the bible is literally a historic text.
+The cross is also centralised with every line leading the eye towards the centre.
+The floor is split into isles which is illuminated by the light and makes the path to the cross and subsequent religion look inviting and easily do-able.
 The image was purposefully made blurred as the artists wanted the architectural feats to shine past small details as a reflection of modernisation of architecture stripping away details from previous ages of architecture.
-An old cathedral would have a typical gothic appearance with stain glass windows for example and grand interiors.
-This modern church room however is bare and basic, a trend across all sections of modern architecture with the rise of minimalism.
-Additionally this image is black and white, again “stripping away”16 another layer of “superfluous decoration”17.
-By using a minimalist location all the attention can be focused on the light and dark without any distractions.
-The emptiness also feels unwelcoming and cool which contrasts with the imagery of the cross and its welcoming light.
+An old catholic cathedral would have a typical gothic appearance with stain glass windows, golden detailing and a large extravagant structure.
+If this photograph was taken as a commentary on modernity instead, then the modern church room being bare and basic is reflective of the current trend across all sections of modern architecture: Minimalist, uncreative white squares.
+Additionally this image is black and white, again “stripping away13” another layer of “superfluous decoration14“.
+By using the basic location as a backdrop all the focus can be set on the contrast between light and dark and the cross (representing its religion) without distraction – the whole reason Protestantism was created.
+The emptiness of the room also creates an unwelcoming and cool atmosphere which contrasts with the imagery of the cross and its welcoming light.
+This could represent both the personal connection people build with their religion but also the loneliness that comes with religious teaching and practices.

 Raymond Meeks